Welcome to Bonduel, Wisconsin

 Street rehabilitation will begin this summer starting June 7th and completed by July 2nd , weather permitting.
 There will be minor inconvenience for the residents getting in and out of their driveways during this time.
 The work on each street should be completed within 14 days or less.
 Residents will be notified in person or with a door tag on when each street will be started.
 This will affect the following streets: South Jefferson Street, West Cedar Street, West Park Street, South Street and West Express Way.

 The Mountain Bay Trail bridge over STH 117 will be reconstructed this summer.
-Exact dates are unknown at this time, but plans are currently being worked on by the DOT, DNR, DOA (Department of Administration) and County Highway Commissioner.
+The estimated start date is June 1st.
+A detour will be in place routing traffic on other state highways.
+The construction is scheduled to be completed by June 30th.
+This work is being completed by the DOT, DNR, DOA (Department of Administration) and County Highway Commissioner.

-The DOT is planning on conducting mill and overlay of STH 117 from Mutzy Lane, North to STH 22 in the summer of 2021.
-No projected start date has been released at this time.
+The DOT is planning on conducting mill and overlay of STH 117 from Mutzy Lane, North to STH 22 starting on or about July 5th.
+Road closures and detours are not available at this time.

 Lawn Clippings and Yard Waste